Congratulations to Columbia University Engineers Without Borders-Ghana, Columbia's 2019 Davis Project for Peace winner!

-- It is intentional that no clear definition is given for "projects for peace."
-Applicants are encouraged to use their creativity to design projects and employ innovative techniques for engaging project participants in ways that focus on conflict resolution, reconciliation, building understanding, and breaking down barriers which cause conflict; and finding solutions for resolving conflict and maintaining peace.
+It is intentional that no clear definition is given for "projects for peace."
+Applicants are encouraged to use their creativity to design projects and employ innovative techniques for engaging participants in ways that focus on conflict resolution, reconciliation, building understanding, breaking down barriers which cause conflict and finding solutions for resolving conflict and maintaining peace.

-For full program information and to read about past projects, visit the Davis Projects for Peace website.
-Students should read through the site and become familiar with the program and application guidelines in advance of submitting an application.
+For full program information, and to read about past projects, visit the Davis Projects for Peace website.
+Students should read through the site and become familiar with the program and application guidelines in advance of submitting a proposal.